Chapter 17.32

 In order to maintain the availability of for-sale affordable housing units constructed in compliance with this chapter, the following resale conditions shall apply:

 C. The owners of any affordable unit shall attach and legally reference in the grant deed conveying title of the affordable ownership unit a declaration of restrictions provided by the city, stating the restrictions imposed in compliance with this section.
-The grant deed shall afford the grantor and the city the right to enforce the declaration of restrictions.
+The grant deed shall afford the grantor and the city (or its designee) the right to enforce the declaration of restrictions.
 The declaration of restrictions shall include all applicable resale controls, occupancy restrictions, and prohibitions required by this section.

 17.32.120 Judicial relief, waiver of standards.